MOVE (Philadelphia organization): 1978 shoot-out

 In 1977, according to police accounts, the Philadelphia Police Department (PPD) obtained a court order for MOVE to vacate the Powelton Village property in response to a series of complaints made by neighbors.
-MOVE members agreed to vacate and surrender their weapons if the PPD released members of their group who were being held in city jails.
+MOVE members agreed to vacate and surrender their weapons if the PPD released members of their group held in city jails.

 Nearly a year later, on August 8, 1978, the PPD came to a standoff with members of MOVE who had not left the Powelton Village property.
 When police attempted to enter the house, a shootout ensued.
-PPD officer James J. Ramp was killed by a shot to the back of the neck.
+PPD Officer James J. Ramp of the Stakeout Unit (now known as the S.W.A.T.
+Unit), was killed by a gunshot to the neck.
 16 police officers and firefighters were also injured in the firefight.
 MOVE representatives claimed that Ramp was facing the house at the time and denied that the group was responsible for his death, insisting that he was killed by fire from fellow police officers.
 Prosecutors alleged that MOVE members fired the fatal shot and charged Debbie Sims Africa and eight other MOVE members with collective responsibility for his death.